 Self-assessed skills.
-The participants rated their skills (technical, tactical, mental, social, and physical) on a 5point scale ranging from better than most on my team (1) to worse than most on my team (5).
+The participants rated their skills (technical, tactical, mental, social, and physical) on a 5-point scale ranging from better than most on my team [1] to worse than most on my team [5].
 By adding these values together, we obtained a total average rated assessment of the players' skills.
 Furthermore, the players' assessment of their own skills was divided into three categories: 'High perceived skill' (HPS; the 25% with the highest average score); 'Average perceived skill' (APS; 50%); 'Low perceived skill' (LPS; the 25% with the lowest average score).
-Such a division of players into three groups has been done previously in a similar study, although this study mostly studied the perceived talent development environment (19).
+Such a division of players into three groups has been done previously in a similar study, although this study mostly studied the perceived talent development environment [19].

 Stress.
-The Adolescent Stress Questionnaire is a scale measuring stress among adolescence in general (35, 36), and not related to sport.
-The adolescent stress questionnaire was therefore a starting point when we developed a 16-item questionnaire related to stress in football (sport) among youths, was developed.
-As a result, a16-item football players' stressor questionnaire for the purposes of this study.
+The Adolescent Stress Questionnaire is a scale measuring stress among adolescence in general [35, 36], and not related to sport.
+The adolescent stress questionnaire was therefore a starting point when we developed a 12-item questionnaire related to stress in football (sport) among youths.
+As a result, a 12-item football players' stressor questionnaire was developed for this study.
 The introduction to these questions was: "Here are some statements about things or situations that you may experience as stressful.
 Please tell us how stressful each of these things or situations have been for you over the past year."
 The items were rated on a 5-point scale: 1 (Not stressful or irrelevant); 2 (A little stressful), 3 (Moderately stressful), 4 (Quite stressful), and 5 (Very stressful).

-The 16 items were subjected to a principal component analysis (PCA) using SPSS version 21.0.
+The 12 items were subjected to a principal component analysis (PCA) using SPSS version 21.0.
 Prior to performing the PCA, the suitability of the data for factor analysis was assessed.